MLElec/ML_course/projects/project2/project_road_segmentation/README.md

 ### 2. Use

 Due to the size of the data (train and test) they were not committed on github.
 Place extracted data from kaggle in folder named `data`.
-To use pre-trained model please download model using dropbox link ([Final model download]()).
 The final folder should have the following structure:
 ```
 project_final
     |-- run.py